isomerpages/mlaw-corp/news/speeches/_posts/2014-01-16-Speech-by-Minister-for-Foreign-Affairs-and-Law-K-Shanmugam-at-the-Criminal-Law-Conference-2014.md

 72. So we needed to break that cycle, and not many societies have focused on this.

 {:start="73"}
-73. These efforts, which are not very well known, were targeted to help our offenders make a fresh start and the results are that our recidivism rates are lower than many other jurisdictions.
+73. These efforts, which are not very well known, were targeted to help our offenders make a fresh start and the results are that our <u>recidivism rates are lower</u> than many other jurisdictions.

 {:start="74"}
 74. Our prison population has decreased from 18,000 in 2002 to 12,500 in 2011.